sjentsch/lsjDocs/lsj/Ch11_tTest_01.rst

 ------

 .. [#]
-   In order to do this I had to change the measurement level for ``X`` to ‘Continuous’, as during the opening / import of the csv file jamovi made this a nominal level variable, which isn’t right for my analysis

-.. [#]
    Actually this is too strong.
 Strictly speaking the z test only requires that the sampling distribution of the mean be normally distributed.
 If the population is normal then it necessarily follows